subhayan100/Defender-Advanced-Hunting-Queries/README.md

   MITRE ATT&CK is a globally-accessible knowledge base of adversarial tactics, techniques, and procedures based on real-world observations.
 It is widely used by cybersecurity professionals to model threats, assess security postures, and develop detection strategies.
 The ATT&CK framework helps organizations understand and respond to the full spectrum of cyberattacks.
   Available: [MITRE ATT&CK](https://attack.mitre.org)

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## What’s inside the workbook

 Parameters: global Time range and Workspace selectors.